 You can use the connector to keep IDOL up-to-date with information from Salesforce Chatter.
-The connector retrieves information and sends it to Connector Framework Server so that it can be indexed into IDOL or IDOL OnDemand.
+The connector retrieves information and sends it to Connector Framework Server so that it can be indexed into an IDOL index.

 After the documents are indexed, IDOL server automatically processes them, performing a number of intelligent operations in real time, such as: